Allium corsicum

-Allium corsicum is a plant species endemic to the Island of Corsica in the Mediterranean.
+Allium corsicum is a plant species endemic to the island of Corsica in the Mediterranean.
+It grows in low-elevation areas of the eastern part of the island, where it flowers in late spring.

 Allium corsicum produces a spherical to egg-shaped bulb and a stipe up to 60 cm tall.
 Leaves are flat and hairless, about 3 mm wide.
 Umbel has many bell-shaped flowers, white or pink with dark purple midveins.